carvalholeo/paroquia-todos-santos/content/post/2022/site-information/index.en.md

 - - -

-We know: you came here finding more information about All Saint's Church in English.
+We know: you came here finding more information about All Saints' Church in English.

 For now, we're using a free content management system, hosted at a free server.
 Then, it's too hard to maintain a double, separate version.